 I have collaborated with Massive Attack, Imogen Heap, Hans Zimmer, Richard King, Junkie XL / Tom Holkenborg, Air, Carl Craig, Bookashade, Jimmy Edgar, Little Boots, , Chiddy Bang, Console / Acid Pauli, Sophie Barker (Zero 7) and Kirsty Hawkshaw (Opus III, Orbital, Tiesto).

-From 2005 to 2009 I founded Dizzy Banjo, a small music production studio providing bespoke music for a wide range of clients including Nintendo/Curve Studios, Revlon, Czech National Radio, Mexico Tourist Board, Costa Rica Tourist Board, and Princeton University.
+From 2005 to 2009 I composed music for a wide range of clients including Nintendo/Curve Studios, Revlon, Czech National Radio, Mexico, Costa Rica, and Princeton University.

 Many of these projects were music for radio, advertising, and video games.
 I also worked on a number of sound installation projects during this time and worked with sound artist Leanda Brass for her sound artwork accompanying the first holographic portrait of HRH Queen of England.

-I have also created a number of 3d virtual interactive music installations.
-The included commissions for interactive works by Princeton University and the pioneering Parsec project, which converted VOIP software into a 3d interactive multiplayer musical game.
-I have the strange honour of creating the first soundtrack to an online 3d presence of a country – commissioned by Mexico Tourist Board.
+I have also created a number of Virtual Reality interactive music installations.
+The included commissions for interactive works by Princeton University and the pioneering Parsec project, which converted VOIP software into a 3d interactive multiplayer musical / sonic game.
+I have the strange honour of creating the first soundtrack to the official virtual reality presence of a country – commissioned by Mexico Tourist Board.

-Prior to Dizzy Banjo, I was part of the duo The Dunes, with the singer songwriter Sarah-Jane Taylor, with Dave Rowntree’s (Blur) ‘Transistor Project’ label.
+I was part of the duo The Dunes, with the singer songwriter Sarah-Jane Taylor, with Dave Rowntree’s (Blur) ‘Transistor Project’ label.
 We played a number of venues around the London area and were planning an album.
-The Dunes went their separate ways and so I did a short course in media composition, with Peter Howell (Radiophonic Workshop).
+The Dunes went their separate ways and I did a short music and sound course, with Peter Howell (Radiophonic Workshop).